-The increase in organic sales was attributable to the T&E segment, primarily driven by higher sales growth for CAD/CAM products.
-This increase was partly offset by the impact of ongoing global supply chain constraints and the adverse impact of COVID-19, particularly in China which was affected by lower demand resulting from ongoing government restrictions affecting patient traffic.
+The increase in organic sales was attributable to both segments and was due to achieving higher sales growth for CAD/CAM, Implants, and Endodontic & Restorative Consumable products.
+This increase was partly offset by the adverse impact of COVID-19, particularly in China which was affected both by supply chain shortages as well as lower demand resulting from ongoing government restrictions affecting patient traffic.